On the Berkovich double residue fields and birational models: Introduction

 This paper is a revised version of my master thesis.
-I would like to thank Associate Professor Yuji Odaka at Kyoto University who is my research advisor for a lot of suggestive advice and productive discussions.
-And I would like to thank Professor Mattias Jonsson at the University of Michigan for helpful comments.
-I am also grateful to Ryota Mikami for valuable conversations.
-This work is supported by JSPS KAKENHI Grant Number JP20J23401.
+I would like to thank Associate Professor Yuji Odaka, who is my advisor, for a lot of suggestive advice and productive discussions.
+And I would like to thank Professor Mattias Jonsson and Dr. Ryota Mikami for their helpful comments.
+I am also grateful to an anonymous referee for his patience with my revision.
+This work is supported by JSPS KAKENHI Grant Number JP20J23401 and NSTC of Taiwan, with grant number 112-2123-M-002-005.